 Saint Cecilia in Trastevere, Rome

 I was vaguely aware of the story of Saint Cecilia.
 She was a Roman citizen, martyred for her faith in the 3rd Century.
-She's the patron of musicians.
+She's the patron saint of musicians.

-As the legend goes, the tomb of Cecilia was opened during renovations of the church in 1599, and her body was found to be uncorrupted.
+As the legend goes, the tomb of Cecilia was opened during renovations of the church in 1599, and Cecilia's body was found to be uncorrupted.
 The Cardinal in charge of the renovation commissioned Maderno to reproduce the body just as it had been found.
 Believe the legend or not, this was the result.

-If you know the baroque style of sculpture of the age, Maderno's Cecilia lives in sharp contrast to the exaggerated vivacity of other contemporary works.
+If you know the baroque style of sculpture of the age, Maderno's statue of Cecilia lives in sharp contrast to the exaggerated vivacity of other contemporary works.
 The peaceful repose, with the demurely turned head and the clearly visible slice in her neck, emphasize a serenity at the time of death that touches the heart.
 After this, all the Baroque sculpture of Bernini and others is just conceit.

 The Church of Saint Cecilia is one of our 28 recommended things to do in Rome.